r1pacheco/MyFirstWebsite/README.md

 # MyCSSWebsite

-A basic introduction to CSS, using it to make a generic "hire me" website a good stepping stone for the next task at hand
+A basic introduction to CSS, using it to make a generic "hire me" website.
+ Agood stepping stone for the next task at hand